mixu/minitask/readme.md

 minitask is not a makefile replacement, it is a convention for writing things that apply a bunch of pipes to a list of files.

-minitask doesn't even define any new APIs (unlike, say, [node-task](https://github.com/node-task/spec/wiki), which is destined to become grunt's next set of internals which seems to implement their own (!) synchronous (!!) version of core streams) - everything is just based on using [Node core streams](http://nodejs.org/api/stream.html) in a specific way and structuring your code into reusable tasks.
+minitask doesn't even define any new APIs (unlike, say, [node-task](https://github.com/node-task/spec/wiki), which is destined to become grunt's next set of internals which seems to implement their own (!) synchronous (!!) version of core streams).
+In minitask, everything is just based on using [Node core streams](http://nodejs.org/api/stream.html) in a specific way and structuring your code into reusable tasks.
 The minitask repo is a bunch of functions that support those conventions.

 ## The first step: creating and annotating the list of files